 - 3. Slide the center front firebrick forward and out the door opening.
 Then slide the side front firebricks towards the middle then out in the same manner. - 4.
 Slide the center baffle support forward and out of the firebox. - 5.
 Slide the rear firebrick forward and out of the firebox.
 NOTE: When the center rear firebrick are slid forward the baffle support will come to rest on the rear secondary air tube and rear air channel. - 6.
-Slide the bypass all the way forward. - 7.
-Reach into the firebox and push up on the bypass rod until the bypass damper seperates from the bypass rod.
-Remove both the bypass damper and bypass assembly by sliding them between the front two secondary air tubes.
+Slide the bypass support to the left and the bypass damper to the right so the bypass damper seperates from the support.
+Lower the bypass damper so bypass rod disengages from the bypass damper from the top. - 7.
+Remove both components by sliding them between the front two secondary air tubes.
+The bypass support will need to be rotated 90° for removal.